sillykiddo-99/Divvy-bike-sharing-analysis/README.md

 - Beside knowing when to promote, where to promote is also important:
   - West Loop, River North, Lake View, Lincoln Park are 4 key areas during weekday
   - Lake View, Lincoln Park are the focus for weekend.

-### Full length article:
-Knowing when and where to boost e-bike rides for Divvy casual users via [https://medium.com/@tamlai.ftu/knowing-when-and-where-to-boost-e-bike-rides-for-divvy-casual-users-386821749618]

 # About the project: